Conflux-Chain/python-conflux-sdk/README.md

 ## Overview

-Python-conflux-sdk is a wrapping layer over [web3.py](https://github.com/ethereum/web3.py), and we are trying to make most of its APIs consistent with web3.py.
+Python-conflux-sdk helps to interact with Conflux network using python, and most of its APIs are consistent with [web3.py](https://github.com/ethereum/web3.py).

+> Python-conflux-sdk is a wrapping layer over [web3.py](https://github.com/ethereum/web3.py).

 ### Code Examples

-Python-conflux-sdk is still in developing, and currently supports these features:
+Here are some simple code examples.
+More detailed code examples are in the folder `examples`

 #### initialization with providers